symfony/symfony-docs/components/dependency_injection/compilation.rst

 Registering a Compiler Pass
 ---------------------------

-You need to register your custom pass with the container, its process method will then be called when the container is compiled::
+You need to register your custom pass with the container.
+Tts process method will then be called when the container is compiled::

     use Symfony\Component\DependencyInjection\ContainerBuilder;